Gail Bromley

-Gail Linda Rowat Bromley MBE, FLS (born 1950) is an English botanist who worked at Kew Gardens, initially as a taxonomist and then as Education development manager.
+Gail Linda Rowat Bromley MBE FLS (née Hayes; 19 November 1950 – 7 May 2023) was an English botanist who worked at Kew Gardens, initially as a taxonomist and then as education development manager.

-Education
+Early life and education

-Bromley went to Harrow County School for Girls and then obtained her first degree and Master of Science degree at the University of London.
+Gail Linda Rowat Hayes was born in Watford in 1950.
+She went to Harrow County School for Girls, and then obtained her first degree and Master of Science degree at the University of London.